peberanek/beanclerk/README.md

 ### Existing importers

-Currently, there is 1 built-in importer for [Fio banka](https://www.fio.cz/).
-I plan to add another for [Banka Creditas](https://www.creditas.cz/), and, maybe, for some crypto exchanges.
-(All importers may move into separate repos in the future so the user may install only those they actually need).
+Beanclerk provides 2 built-in importers for [Fio banka](https://www.fio.cz/) and for [Banka Creditas](https://www.creditas.cz/).
+I plan to add another for some crypto exchanges.
+(All importers may move into separate repos in the future so you can install only those you actually need).
+Moreover, Beanclerk is designed in such a way to import importers (Python classes) from your working directory (this feature is not enabled yet).

 ### Notes